 Find out everything you need to know about your credit record when applying for car finance.
 Understand the difference between debt review, judgements, and defaults, and why it’s important to keep your credit record clean—as well as some handy tips on how to check your credit score and keep it in top shape!

-The very first step towards cleaning up your credit history is to understand the difference between blacklistings, judgements and defaults, and why it’s important to address these issues as quickly as possible.
-Once you’re familiar with these terms and how they affect your ability to obtain finance, you can start to reverse any damage already done to your credit record, by cleaning up your credit history.
+The very first step towards cleaning up your credit history is to understand the difference between debt review, judgements, and defaults, and why it’s important to address these issues as quickly as possible.
+Once you’re familiar with these terms and how they affect your ability to obtain finance, you can start to reverse any damage already done to your credit record by cleaning up your credit history.

 Who are debtors and creditors?